Logothash method

 thash method

-In thash method, we consider the file as individual blocks of size BlockSize, that are processed separately and in parallel.
-The hashes of each block are then concatenate in the same order of blocks, and finally, calculate the hash of this concatenated block of hashes.
-Its similar to Blockchains: Hash of hashes.
+In the thash method, we divide the file into individual blocks of size BlockSize, which are processed separately and in parallel.
+The hashes of each block are encoded in hexadecimal format and then concatenated in the same order as the blocks.
+Finally, the hash of this concatenated sequence of hashes is calculated.

 How thash works

-Speed: As the hash of blocks can be done in parallel, the process is much faster.
+Speed: Since block hashes can be computed in parallel, the process is significantly faster.

-Level of security: The same level as the normal process, as all original data is hashed and any modification will result in a different hash.
-The idea of Hash of hashes was inpired in blockchains of cryptocurrency, widely used.
-Click here to questions.
+Security level: The same level as the normal method, since all original data is hashed and any modification results in a different hash.
+The idea of hash of hashes was inspired by blockchain systems widely used in cryptocurrencies.
+Click here for questions.

 Considerations